Sempati Air: History

-Sempati Air (IATA code: SG; ICAO code: SSR; call sign: Spirow) was founded in December 1968 by PT.Tri Utama Bhakti (PT.Truba) under the name PT Sempati Air Transport and began flights in March of the following year using Douglas DC-3 aircraft.
-In the beginning, the airline did not offer regularly scheduled services; instead it offered transportation for oil company workers, but soon thereafter more DC-3s were purchased and the airline received a number of Fokker F27s, and regularly scheduled flights to Singapore, Kuala Lumpur and Manila were begun.
-The name Sempati was taken from Sampati, a mythical bird in Hindu mythology.
-In its early days, Sempati were referred by some people as "Sembilan Panglima Tinggi" (nine senior commanders) the Indonesian Army Strategic Reserve Command was also involved in its operations.

-In 1975, a Boeing 707 was leased from Pelita Air for flights between Denpasar and Tokyo but the route was turned over to Garuda Indonesia by the Indonesian government.
+In 1975, a Boeing 707 was leased from Pelita Air for flights between Denpasar and Tokyo but the route was turned over to Garuda Indonesian Airways(Now Garuda Indonesia) by the Indonesian government.
 After 1977, the DC-3s were phased out in favor of the newer, more modern F27s.
 After this, the airline was unable to acquire other types of aircraft as the government placed restrictions on private airlines buying new equipment and it was not until the mid-to-late 1980s that the Fokker 100 and the Boeing 737-200 were introduced into the fleet.

 In the late 1980s, Tommy Suharto purchased Sempati and distributed it among three investors: Tri Utama Bhakti, Humpuss and Nusantara Ampera Bhakti (Nusamba).

 After the buyout, the airline expanded rapidly in the early 1990s.
 Hasan Soedjono, the CEO of Sempati, planned a five-year leap to achieve the target of becoming one of Southeast Asia's largest airlines after Singapore Airlines, Garuda Indonesia, Malaysia Airlines and Thai Airways International.
-The airline also had plans to expand into Europe with the introduction of a Jakarta–Abu Dhabi route.
+The airline also had plans to expand into Europe with the introduction of a Jakarta–Abu Dhabi route.In 1993 Sempati Air placed order for a brand new Fokker F-70 and was the launch customer for Fokker F-70 and the plane entry into service within the airline in 1995.
+Sempati Air Fokker F-70 Aircraft was also equipped with personal televisions in-flight entertainment in all of its cabin seats, making it the first airline in Indonesia to have personal televisions in-flight entertainment in all of its cabin seats and become one of few airlines in the world to introduce personal televisions in-flight entertainment in all of its cabin seats in 1990's.

 However, financial difficulties soon plagued the airline.
 Its expansion plans were ruined as it was unable to buy new aircraft such as the Boeing 767 and some others, while Garuda Indonesia, which originally planned to sell its DC-10s to the airline, is backed out, and instead the airline to eventually purchase Airbus A300 aircraft from Pan Am.
 With the introduction of the A300, the airline soon began commercial services to new destinations in Asia and Australia.